 - Write your reframed thoughts on paper or post its and put them where you are most likely to struggle with worst-case scenario thinking.
 Examples include by your bed, in the bathroom, in your car, on your phone, or in a journal.

-- You can also check out our online activity, Overcoming Thoughts.
+- You can also check out our online activity, Overcoming Negative Thoughts.